 I just picked up the latest book from Tim Ferris, the Four Hour Body.
 Tim’s become pretty controversial and he’s one of those guys that people either seem to love or hate.
 The book is solid and if you like the Four Hour Work Week, you’ll like this book.
 But this post isn’t a book review, it’s about some insights for your business.
-The whole concept of what Tim does and the point of his books is to find dramitic results, with the least amount of steps involved.
-This doesn’t mean less work, just less steps involved.
+The whole concept of what Tim does and the point of his books is to find dramatic results, with the least amount of steps involved.
+This doesn’t mean less work, just fewer steps involved.

 Pareto’s Law And The 2.5%

 Most of you probably have no idea who the Italian sociologist and economist Vilfred Pareto is, but you’ve probably heard of his rule.
 It’s known as Pareto’s Law, and coined as the “80/20 Rule”.
 Basically it’s an understanding that 20% of a sample will produce 80% of the results.